Anthony-chenyb/MYNT-EYE-SDK/README.md

 ## Archives

 This section provides archived and obsolete versions of the MYNT EYE SDK.

+On Linux, please download the SDK with the consistent version of GCC, because GCC 5 uses a new ABI by default (see [here](https://gcc.gnu.org/gcc-5/changes.html#libstdcxx)).
+You can run `gcc --version` to see your GCC version.

 Here are missing things on some platforms, marked with `×`.